MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/coming-soon-to-microsoft-365-admin-center.md

 ## Changes in user experience

-Here is what you should expect:
+Here's what you should expect:

 - The entry **Servicing** in the left-hand navigation gets renamed to **Cloud Update**.
 - A new **Overview** page gets added to the **Cloud Update** section.
 It provides a comprehensive snapshot of the update progress across profiles.